a7medayman6/Gezr/README.md

-# ArStem - Light-based Arabic Stemmer
+# Gezr - Light-based Arabic Stemmer

-ArStem is a light-based Arabic stemmer using rules applied based on token length.
+Gezr is a light-based Arabic stemmer using rules applied based on token length.

 - Refer to [the example notebook](Example.ipynb) to learn how to use it, and see an output example.